bareos/bareos/docs/manuals/source/DeveloperGuide/catalog.rst

 Tape Volume
 ^^^^^^^^^^^

-The number ob records depends on the “Maximum File Size” specified in the Device resource.
+The number of records depends on the “Maximum File Size” specified in the Device resource.
 This record allows Bareos to efficiently position close to any given file in a backup.
 For restoring a full Job, these records are not very important, but if you want to retrieve a single